How Nexrad 3D Works

 Globe View vs. Local View

-Inspired by OpenStorm and open-source weather analysis packages.
+Inspired by OpenStorm and open-source weather analysis tooling.